Live More Recovery™

 Park in the back of the church by the small buses.
 We meet in the Child Development Center on the second floor.
 There is an elevator.
 The Child Development Center is the building furthest southwest on the property.
 Enter through the doors on the back side of the building.
 If the door is locked, knock loudly, and we will come down and open it for you.

 If you can't make the live meeting, we do utilize Zoom as well.
-Email LiveMoreRecovery@gmail.com for Zoom log-on information.
+Email LiveMoreRecovery@gmail.com for Zoom log-on information or sign up on The Phoenix App and join the Live More Recovery Space

 Group meetings are self-sustaining.
 We pass the hat.